dsagman/picat/Responses to Hakank.md

 hakank: Don't forget "global" variables using get_global_map() etc

-    Are the global variables only system defined or can the programmer make their own global variables?
+    **Are the global variables only system defined or can the programmer make their own global variables?
 For example, in much of my code I pass around large arrays.
 Should I be making those global and not passing to save passing around pointers?
-How would that work?
+How would that work?**

-    Also, how does Picat pass variables?
+   ***Also, how does Picat pass variables?
 By reference or value?
 Or some mix?

 hakank: I'm not sure if you have tested DCGs, Definite Clause Grammar.
 Unfortunately only mentioned at page 44.

-    I noted later in the document that I don't understand how to use them in Picat.
-I would love an example or better yet two or three!
+    I understand what DCGs are now thanks to your examples and watching a couple of YouTube videos.
+I spent a lot of time learning parser combinators in Haskell and using the Parsec library.
+Parsing is a deep rabbit hole indeed.
+I was intrigued that you had trouble parsing newlines in Advent of Code 2020 day 4.
+I had similar problems in that handling one or two newlines the same way were a headache in Parsec also.

+    I like my dynamic dispatch. ;-)

 hakank: Using the "case" analogy is interesting, but is misleading since in Picat - as in Prolog - all alternatives are tried, not just the first one that "match".

+    I have rewritten the case statement analogy to point out it's only surface level.

-    I did not know that.
-If stmtA, the first item in a list of statements: (stmtA);(stmtB);(stmtC), succeeds then the other two, stmtB and stmtC are still tried?
+    However, If stmtA, the first item in a list of statements: (stmtA);(stmtB);(stmtC), succeeds then the other two, stmtB and stmtC are still tried?
+It doesn't just go with the first option that is true?

 Another way to do an `if` is with `cond`.
 While it's not listed in the Picat manual index, it does define the function in this example: